ajaykumarkk/virustotal_apiclient/README.md

 Run Note:
   1. Place the hashes in the hashes.txt file

-  2.Place the Virustotal apikeys in a text file called apikeys.txt one in each line
+  2. Place the Virustotal apikeys in a text file called apikeys.txt one in each line

   3. Run using command